raspberrypi/documentation/hardware/computemodule/cm-emmc-flashing.md

 Make sure J4 (USB SLAVE BOOT ENABLE) is set to the disabled position and/or nothing is plugged into the USB slave port.
 Power cycling the IO board should now result in the Compute Module booting from eMMC.

-## Common problems
+## Troubleshooting

-There have been some problems found booting with a small percentage of Raspberry Pi Compute Module 3 devices which have been traced back to the method used to create the FAT32 partition.
-We believe the problem is due to a difference in timing between the BCM2835/6/7 and the newer eMMC devices, but the following method of creating the partition has been found to be a reliable solution.
+For a small percentage of Raspberry Pi Compute Module 3s, booting problems have been reported.
+We have traced these back to the method used to create the FAT32 partition; we believe the problem is due to a difference in timing between the BCM2835/6/7 and the newer eMMC devices.
+The following method of creating the partition is a reliable solution in our hands.

 ```bash
 $ sudo parted /dev/<device>